TomHergenreter/MDD-1306/README.md

 Full Sail University - Mobile Device Deployment - Tom Hergenreter

 Download application to local server, and set local host document root to application/app/webroot.
-API proof of concept page will be at (yourLocalHost)/APIConcepts.
+Navigate to (yourLocalHost) in your web browser to create a new account, and log in.

-database configuration can be found in app/config/database.php
+Before logging in, database must be configured using most recent MDD SQL dump.
+Configuration with instructions can be found in app/config/database.php

-example: localhost/APIConcepts
+Default username: root

+Default password: password